bellmit/attic/README.md

 This allows actions to be sequenced inline with other transactables.

+Queries provide a unique operator, which returns a constant value when fetched:

+* `constant(value)` creates a new Query which always fetches `value`, regardless of context.
+This can be used to compose external context into complex transactables, such as Merges.

 Merges provide two unique operators, which combine other transactables:

 * `intoLeft` appends a Merge to any non-void transactable _other than a Merge_,